cscorley/dissertation/chapters/3_flt/1_method.md

 ## Study Design {#flt-design}

-In this proposal, we introduce a topic-modeling-based FLT in which we incrementally build the model from source code *changesets*.
+In this work, we introduce a topic-modeling-based FLT in which we incrementally build the model from source code *changesets*.
 By training an online learning algorithm using changesets, the FLT maintains an up-to-date model without incurring the non-trivial computational cost associated with